 - 3

-After numbing the area, the doctor injects stem cells slowly behind the eye to ensure their proper distribution
+After numbing the area, the doctor injects stem cells slowly behind the eye to ensure their proper distribution.

 - 4

-The patient might feel a little pressure, but the process is usually quick and well-tolerated.
+The patient might feel a little pressure, but the process is usually quick and well tolerated.

 - 5

-The patient is asked to rest for a short period afterward to ensure everything settles properly without pain or visual disturbances.
+The patient is asked to rest for a short period afterward to ensure everything settles properly, without pain or visual disturbances.

 Parametal

+This stem cell delivery system involves injecting stem cells near the external urethral opening.
 We use parameatal injections with stem cells and exosomes to treat conditions like urethral strictures, aiming to promote healing and restore normal function.
-With preparation and monitoring, the total time is generally around 15–20 minutes.

 - 1